skylight-hq/skylight.digital/pages/brand/illustration/principles.md

 <div class="col-md-9" markdown="1">
 ## Core principles

-We’re a purpose-driven company, and much of our content is focused on trying to highlight the value of working with Skylight.

 The following six principles will help you design effective Skylight illustrations.
 </div>
 <div class="col-md-9">